+The purpose of the Rise Program is to assist youth who suffer from stigma and barriers that exist from being system impacted.
 The RISE Program provides participants with employability skills training followed by paid work experience in a culinary establishment.
-With their culinary training, food handlers certification card, experience in the mobile coffee trailer, and work experience with a local culinary establishment, participants will be prepared for employment in the local culinary labor market.
+With their culinary training, food handler's certification card, experience in the mobile coffee trailer, and work experience with a local culinary establishment, participants will be prepared for employment in the local culinary labor market.